-“I cold crash the beer first and sometimes transfer it to a clean fermenter which now becomes a brite tank.
-Within 24 hours the beer reaches 37 degrees using either a cooler or ice bath.
-By adding co2 into the tank slowly, just a couple pounds at a time you allow for a quicker more efficient absorbtion of co2. ( if applied too rapidly, you can scrub the beer and possibly wash out all those great dry hopping aromas ).
+I cold crash the beer first and sometimes transfer it to a clean fermenter which now becomes a bright tank.
+Within 24 hours the beer reaches 37° using either a cooler or ice bath.
+By adding CO2 to the tank slowly, just a couple pounds at a time you allow for a quicker and more efficient absorption of CO2.